Vanya-16/Vanya-16.github.io/_posts/2020-10-01-Linear Regression Project.md

 *The above data signify that 1 change in Avg.
-Session Length will read to 25.98 change in Yearly Amount Spent.*
+Session Length will lead to 25.98 change in Yearly Amount Spent.*
 *Similarly, for Time on App, Time on Website and Length of Membership*
 *As predicted before, the most impact if from Length of Membership*